 Common Causes of Wide Turn Accidents

 Wide turn truck accidents are sometimes the fault of a negligent trucker, trucking company, or truck manufacturer.
-If you or a relative were injured in a wide turn accident and you believe the truck was at fault, contact Lugar Law PC right away.
+If you or a relative were injured in a wide turn accident and you believe the truck was at fault, contact Lugar Injury Law right away.
 We will thoroughly investigate the accident and determine the cause of the dangerous wide turn.

 Truck drivers may cause a wide right turn accident because of poor driving techniques, such as:

 - Entering a right turn with the rear of the trailer too far from the curb,